ToshioCP/Gtk4-tutorial/src/sec3.src.md

 (We often say that the function runs `app`.
 Actually, `app` is not an application but a pointer to the instance of the application.
 However, it is simple and short, and probably no confusion occurs.)

+Here I used the word `instance`.
+Instance, class and object are terminologies in Object Oriented Programming.
+I use these words in the same way.
+But, I will often use "object" instead of "instance" in this tutorial.
+That means "object" and "instance" is the same.
+Object is a bit ambiguous word.
+In a broad sense, object has wider meaning than instance.
+So, readers should be careful of the contexts to find the meaning of "object".
+In many cases, object and instance are the same.

 To compile this, the following command needs to be run.
 The string `pr1.c` is the filename of the C source code above.